Symptoms and key info on COVID-19

 - Wash your hands regularly

-Clean your hands regularly and thoroughly (for 20 seconds)
+Clean your hands regularly and thoroughly (for 20 seconds) with soap and water.
+Also, avoid touching your eyes, nose, and mouth.

 If you can’t wash your hands easily, consider using hand sanitisers, they may be effective in killing any potential viruses on your hands.
 Then, when you are able, wash your hands thoroughly.